UK exhibition stresses Shakespeare's relevance today

 The footage is part of a broader collaboration between the RSC and British Museum aimed at matching Shakespeare’s words and characters with the objects on show.

-* “Shakespeare: staging the world” runs from July 19-November 25 and costs 14 pounds for regular admission.
+* “Shakespeare: staging the world” runs from July 19-Nov.
+25 and costs 14 pounds for regular admission.
+(Reporting by Mike Collett-White, editing by Paul Casciato)